sisakat/SiImageViewer/README.md

 2. Create an empty widget and promote it to `SiImageViewer`.
 3. Call `setImage(const QImage& image)` to set the current image.

-All you need to show an image is an `QImage` instance, which can be created from memory or file.
+All you need to show an image is a `QImage` instance, which can be created from memory or file.

 ## Shortcuts
 `Scroll Wheel` for fast zooming.